-On the plus side, those channels that do allow time shifting will let you go back as far as three days in the channels program history so you can catch that episode of Property Brothers you may have missed.
-In any case, there’s no recording shows, so if you miss your favorite when it airs, there’s a good chance you’ll have to find another way to watch.
+On the plus side, those channels that do allow time shifting will let you go back as far as three days in the program history, so you can catch episodes of your favorite shows on those channels that you may have missed.

 - Amazon Fire TV

 - Google Chrome web browser (desktop + mobile)

 - Select Samsung Smart TVs